 Vision

-Similar to any for-profit organisation, not-for-profits need a constant inflow of resources to be able to budget in certain expenses and take certain steps.
+Similar to any for-profit organisation, not-for-profits need a constant inflow of resources to be able to budget for certain expenses and take certain steps.
 In other words, they need to be able to plan in order to achieve long-term goals and long-term results.
-Sadly, many of the not-for-profit organisations have an inconsistent level of financial support which makes it hard for them to have a long term-vision.
-Consequently, many of them end up engaging in separate initiatives and campaigns that have little long term effect in terms of alleviating the social problem they are tackling.
+Sadly, many of the not-for-profit organisations have an inconsistent level of financial support which makes it hard for them to have a long-term vision.
+Consequently, many of them end up engaging in separate initiatives and campaigns that have little long-term effect in terms of alleviating the social problem they are tackling.
 Typically they end up simply dealing with the symptoms of the social problem.
 Without a bigger picture in mind, an organisation can rarely achieve much in the long run.
 If you are truly invested and inspired to make a difference, you need a partner to share your enthusiasm and keep you motivated.
 You need a partner with a vision.

 Expertise